axisiscool/axisiscool/README.md

-### Hi there 👋
+### Hi there!

 I'm Jonathan, a 17 year old developer.

 Here's some of the things I'm doing:

-- 🌱 I’m currently learning TypeScript and Go.
+- I’m currently learning Rust and Go.
-- 📫 How to reach me: My Discord, **Axis#9999**
+- How to reach me: My Discord, **Axis#1010**
-- 🔨 I'm currently working on [astral.cool](https://github.com/astralcool), an image hosting service, and [Blueprint](https://github.com/blueprint-js/blueprint), a customizable Eris Framework.
+- I'm currently working on [astral.cool](https://github.com/astralcool), an image hosting service, and [Blueprint](https://github.com/blueprint-js/blueprint), a customizable Eris Framework.

 ### Github Stats